soham-banerjeee/my-portfolio/README.md

-# my-portfolio
+# soham banerjee portfolio #
-This is my professional portfolio
+This is my professional portfolio which uses AWS and REACTJS